 The Best Countries to Trade Forex

-The best countries to trade forex are countries which fulfil the following criteria:
+The best countries to trade forex are countries which fulfill the following criteria:

 - Countries with good internet systems.